List of Playboy Playmates of 1968: September

 Drucilla Hart (born November 25, 1948, in San Fernando, California) was Playboy magazine's Playmate of the Month for its September 1968 issue.
 Her centerfold was photographed by Bill Figge and Mel Figge.
 At the time of her pictorial, Hart was working as a legal secretary.

 October

-Majken Haugedal (born 26 March 1947 in Copenhagen, Denmark) was Playboy magazine's Playmate of the Month for its October 1968 issue.
+Majken Haugedal aka: Majken Kruse (born 26 March 1947 in Copenhagen, Denmark) was Playboy magazine's Playmate of the Month for its October 1968 issue.
 Her centerfold was photographed by Pompeo Posar.

 Posar is quoted in The Playmate Book as saying that Majken and Connie Kreski were the two finalists for the title of 1969 Playmate of the Year.
 Kreski won the title in the long run, but Majken posed for Playboy again in the April 1984 pictorial "Playmates Forever!
 Part Two."

 November

-Paige Young (March 16, 1944 – April 7, 1974) was Playboy magazine's Playmate of the Month for its November 1968 issue.
+Paige Young (March 16, 1944 – April 7, 1974) born as Paige Diane Lee Young, was an American painter who was Playboy magazine's Playmate of the Month for its November 1968 issue.
 Her centerfold was photographed by Peter Gowland.

+Paige died from a self-inflicted gunshot wound on April 7, 1974.
+Paige was 30 years old.